Nonlinear mixed-effects model: Example: Modeling human height

 There exists several methods and software packages for fitting such models.
-The so-called SITAR model can fit such models using warping functions that are affine transformations of time (i.e. additive shifts in biological age and differences in rate of maturation), while the so-called pavpop model can fit models with smoothly-varying warping functions.
-An example of the latter is shown in the box.
+The so-called SITAR model can fit such models using warping functions that are affine transformations of time (i.e. additive shifts in biological age and differences in rate of maturation).
+SITAR can be employed as a sophisticated data reduction tool, reducing growth trajectories to three patient level effects summarising the variability in 'size', 'timing' and 'intensity' of growth across a sample.
+This can facilitate the assessment of the impact of predictor variables on overall growth trajectory, and has been used to quantify the impact of antenatal steroids on child growth.
+An alternative approach is the so-called pavpop model that can fit models with smoothly-varying warping functions, an example of which is shown in the box.

 Example: Population Pharmacokinetic/pharmacodynamic modeling

 PK/PD models for describing exposure-response relationships such as the Emax model can be formulated as nonlinear mixed-effects models.
 The mixed-model approach allows modeling of both population level and individual differences in effects that have a nonlinear effect on the observed outcomes, for example the rate at which a compound is being metabolized or distributed in the body.

 Example: COVID-19 epidemiological modeling

 The platform of the nonlinear mixed effect models can be used to describe infection trajectories of subjects and understand some common features shared across the subjects.
 In epidemiological problems, subjects can be countries, states, or counties, etc. This can be particularly useful in estimating a future trend of the epidemic in an early stage of pendemic where nearly little information is known regarding the disease.